Pune Guide

 No particular order or neighborhood grouping.

-Chitale (Sweets - recs: pedha, aliv ladoo, besan ladoo, mango barfi, coconut barfi)
+Chitale (Sweets).
+Try pedha, aliv ladoo, besan ladoo, mango barfi, or coconut barfi.

 Sujatha Mastani (Milkshake/Ice cream)